tliang1/Java-Practice/Practice/Intro-To-Java-8th-Ed-Daniel-Y.-Liang/Chapter-3/Chapter03P15/ReadMe.md

 9. Run the program.

 #How To Use
-1. Enter three digits.
-The digits must be together.
+1. Enter the three digit number.